-Note that in $\bar{S}(X)$, it is no longer trivial to test for the equality of two elements.
+Note that in $\overline{S}(X)$, it is no longer trivial to test for the equality of two elements.
 We will see in Section 3.1 that our implementation deals with this by performing certain simplifications on an expression before it is entered into the symbolic table.
-This is not quite as strong as reducing the expression to a true normal form (i.e., to a unique representative of its equivalence class), but it is very inexpensive and provides sufficient precision for the examples we have looked at.
+This is not quite as strong as reducing the expression to a true normal form (i.e., to a unique representative of its equivalence class), but it is very inexpensive and provides sufficient precision for most cases.